jasperf/kali-mcp/README.md

 ### 📈 `resources` - List Available Resources

 Get information about the system and available commands.
+(The AI can use these resources to run the commands on you behalf using Natural Language.)

 ```
 /resources